Pet Help & Rescue (PHaR)

 Deliver: Beta Testing

-Leading QA Testing Efforts
+Leading User Testing Efforts

 While development began their work, I created a robust test plan using Notion and Google Sheets.
 I collaborated with several users across different device sizes and types and conducted multiple rounds of moderated and unmoderated usability testing.
 Although we didn’t have formal QA tools, I made the most of what we had and created a QA testing sheet for internal testers to use.

-Solution: Display
+Solution: Testimonials